 Confronting the "bad apple" respectfully has three parts.
 Part one is to ask permission to give feedback.
 Feedback is not criticism.
 Feedback is just information or data that something is amiss.
 "Excuse me; may I give you some feedback?
 Your telephone discussion is so loud I am not able to speak with my friend."
 This is feedback.
 In contrast this is criticism; "Stop being a jerk, quiet down."
 Criticism feels disrespectful because it involves opinion.
 Feedback is respectful because it is merely stating an observation with permission.

 Part two is to offer them other options to change behaviors.
 Better still, offer them options and allow them to choose which is best for them as long as the options are all consistent with the clearly stated desired behaviors.
 "Do you want to quiet your voice, call them back later when you are alone, or do you have another suggestion?
 Which is best for you?"

 Part three is watching the reaction.
 If the "bad apple" apologizes and makes amends, you know you have someone who is merely unaware.
 If instead they fight you, or show a lack of empathy, you might truly have the "unaware and uncaring bad apple" person who can have the power to spoil others.
 A leader must be willing to continuously confront and observe.
 If the person continuously refuses to cooperate even after reasonable requests for change, this documentation can serve as a reason(s) for dismissal.

 Leaders must confront disrespectful behavior otherwise they risk encouraging further violations from that person and from others.
 The key is to define what you want, then confront respectfully.

-Dr. Wally Hauck is a Communico facilitator and author of Art of Leading: 3 Principles for Predictable Performance Improvement.
-You can follow him on his blog.
+Dr. Wally Hauck is a Communico facilitator and author of Art of Leading: 3 Principles for Predictable Performance Improvement and Stop the Leadership Malpractice: How to Replace the Typical Performance Appraisal.
+You can follow him on Facebook.